 Be sure to eat plenty of vegetable fiber to stay regular.
 Drink plenty of water — always keep a water bottle on hand and drink throughout the day.

 Before sex, apply a water based lubricant.
-Avoid contraceptive creams and spermicides.
-A topical anesthetic like lidocaine gel can help numb the vagina to prevent irritation.
+Do not use contraceptive creams and spermicides.
+Numb the vagina with a topical anesthetic like lidocaine gel to prevent irritation.

 Bio-identical hormones and PRP therapies can be very helpful.